jpowerj/dsps/ch03/03-07-multivariate.md

 that X3 > 3 would have been smaller than 0.4.
 For example, Pr(X3 > 3|X1 = 1, X2 =
 1.5) = 0.216.

-## Example 3.7.15

-Determining a Marginal Bivariate p.d.f.
+## Example 3.7.15: Determining a Marginal Bivariate pdf

 Suppose that Z is a random variable for which the p.d.f. f0 is as follows: f0(z) =

-2e
-−2z for z > 0,
-0 otherwise.
-(3.7.11)
-Suppose, furthermore, that for every given value Z = z > 0 two other random variablesX1 andX2 are independent and identically distributed and the conditional p.d.f. of each of these variables is as follows: g(x|z) =
+Suppose, furthermore, that for every given value Z = z > 0 two other random variablesX1 andX2 are independent and identically distributed and the conditional p.d.f. of each of these variables is as follows:

+g(x|z) =

 ze
 −zx for x >0,
 0 otherwise.
 (3.7.12)

 We shall determine the marginal joint p.d.f. of (X1, X2).

 Since X1 and X2 are i.i.d. for each given value of Z, their conditional joint p.d.f. when Z = z > 0 is
 g12(x1, x2|z) =